 “A doctor needs to make sure that her patients get recommended screening tests, that their questions are answered, and that patients have a clear plan of action upon leaving her office,” says Dr. Doggett.
 “She must be vigilant about following up on any tests that are done and communicating those results.”

-3. Good doctors make patients feel cared for
+3. Good doctors are empathetic and make patients feel cared for

-Patients want to feel that they are in good hands.
-What does it take to be a doctor who patients trust?
-A good physician knows how to make a patient feel as though they are being cared for, that their concerns are valid, and that they are being heard.
+Patients don’t care about their physician’s medical school grades or other accolades—they want to feel that they are in good hands.
+A good doctor knows how to make a patient feel as though they are being cared for, that their concerns are valid, and that they are being heard.

 "The patient isn't just a list of medical problems and medications."